bboxdigital/lvc-api-docs/exit-api-main/README.md

 ### 3. JSON-LD Endpoints

 For users seeking a more structured and linked representation of key content, the API offers separate JSON-LD endpoints.
 These endpoints provide a basic JSON-LD representation of essential information, such as event details, allowing for richer and more context-aware data consumption.
+It will allow users to seemlessly inject JSON-LD into their pages.

 ### 4. Granularity Enhancement

 One of the key improvements in this API is the increased level of granularity across various fronts.
 La Vitrine's partners now have access to a more detailed and comprehensive dataset, empowering them with richer information for a more engaging user experience.

+## Migration

+Refer to migration [documentation](migration/migration.md) for more information on key differences and how to transition from the old system.

 ## Getting Started